department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility/burial-in-private-cemetery.md

 - Can I get a written list of the services my family and I will get from the private cemetery during the burial process?
 - Can I get a written list of the information or resources I need to give the private cemetery in order to plan the burial?
 - What type of trust fund does the private cemetery have to protect buyers?
-- Are there any requirements or restrictions on headstones or gravemarkers in the private cemetery?
+- Are there any requirements or restrictions on headstones or grave markers in the private cemetery?
 - Do I need to buy a special marker base before ordering a VA headstone?
 - Will I have to pay to place, set, or take care of a VA headstone or marker?
 If yes, will this cost more than if I buy a private headstone or marker?
 - Do I need to buy an outer container (sometimes called a “vault” or a “grave liner”) to surround the casket?
 If yes, how much will this cost?